Eleazar19/My-Portfolio/README.md

 ## Tools and Methodology:

-Power Query in Power BI: Used for carrying out the necessary ETL processes ranging from cleaning, removimg duplicates, null vaules, and making sure each field has the approprate datatype.
+Power Query in Power BI: Used for carrying out the necessary ETL processes ranging from cleaning, removimg duplicates, null vaules, and making sure each column has the approprate datatype.

-Power BI: Used for data modeling/creating of relationship between tables and lastly visualization.
+Power BI: Used for data modeling/creating of relationship between tables and also used for visualization.

+## Data Processing:
+Deployed several analytical techniques with the use of POWER BI inother to pulll out the key performance indicators (KPI) leading to futher insightful findigs.

+## Dashboard data findings